Aged Cheese (Parmesan) - Developing

 Not an Elemental Name

-In the periodic table, there are 14 single-letter elements and 104 two-letter elements.
+Let’s look closer.
+The periodic table does not only have one-letter symbols.
+There are 14 single-letter elements and 104 two-letter elements.
 None with three or more, that’s also an important detail.

 14 one-letter elements and 104 two-letter elements